sgbsc/bsc1-back/README.md

-A simple Spring Boot web app with h2, spring-data-rest and Web spring starters.
+A simple Spring Boot web app with h2, spring-data-jpa and Web spring starters.